aeonSolutions/AeonLabs-HomeAutomation-Distributed-power_storage/README.md

 **The problem**

 Now that a universal cable connector is a reality, the USB-C, the next big change is on how to remove all those power converters and inverters at home, vis-a-vis, " power bricks".
 These can waste up to 30% of electricity "converted".
-And in my professional opinion, the best and only way to do it is by adding a small mechanical switch, however, mechanical relays consume too much power (around 200mW).
+In my professional opinion, the best and only way to do it is by adding a small mechanical switch, however, mechanical relays consume too much power (around 200mW).

 <br>